dels07/conventional-commit/slides.md

 # The Story of Git Commits

-It's all rainbow and sunshine, we have one developer working on one repo, he do all the commits, all his commits messages are consistent
+It's all rainbow and sunshine, we have one dev working on repo, he do all the commits, all his commits messages are consistent.

 ```
 295bb9c Add an module #3 for awesome feature